Are Google Ads Worth It for Funeral Homes? The Real ROI Numbers

 People Search During Crisis

-When tragedy strikes, families don't flip through phone books.
+When tragedy strikes, families don't flip through phone books anymore.
 They search Google immediately, often from the hospital on their phone.
 Google Ads put your funeral home in front of these families exactly when they need you.

 High-Intent Searches

 Someone searching "funeral home near me" or "cremation services [location]" isn't comparison shopping for fun.
-They have an immediate need, which means higher conversion rates for your ads.
+They have an immediate need, which means higher probability of sales from for your ads.

 Local Market Dominance